mhinkyu/AWS-re-Start-Bootcamp/README.md

 ├── Python Scripts
 └── README.md
 ```
-1)Projects --> 4 team projects that we're assigend to complete in a duration of a weekend. \
+1)Bash Scripts --> Collection of Bash scripts that we're given to write as home assigments, during the bootcamp. \
-2)Bash Scripts --> Collection of Bash script that we were given to write as home assigment, each day. \
+2)OOP Python (Object Oriented Programming) --> Hands on practice with OOP concept and writing code in that concept. \
-3)Python Script --> Collection of Python scrips that we were given to write as home work assigment, each day. \
+3)Projects --> Team projects that we're assigend to complete in a duration of a weekend. \
-4)OOP Python (Object Oriented Programming) --> Hands on practice with OOP concept and writing code in that concept.
+4)Python Script --> Collection of Python scrips that we were given to write as home work assigment, each day. \